JoeProAI/Followlytics/LEGAL_COMPLIANCE.md

 #### European Court of Justice - Ryanair (2019)
 - **Ruling:** No copyright in factual data (names, locations, etc.)
 - **Key Point:** Public facts cannot be copyrighted
-- **Relevance:** Twitter usernames, bios, follower counts are factual data
+- **Relevance:** X usernames, bios, follower counts are factual data

 ### 3. We Only Collect Public Data